MirriamJepleting/MirriamJepleting.github.io/_tabs/about.md

 order: 1
 ---

-I am passionate about the exciting world of **Data Analysis, Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL)**.
+Hi, I am passionate about the exciting world of **Data Analysis, Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL)**.
 My curiosity drives me to transform raw data into meaningful insights and build intelligent systems that solve real-world problems.
+This repository showcases my skills and experience in the field of data analysis.
+Here, you will find a collection of projects and analyses that demonstrate my ability to extract insights and make data-driven decisions.

 ## What I love working on
 - **Exploratory Data Analysis (EDA):** Cleaning messy datasets, uncovering hidden patterns, and visualizing insights.